zgmdocks/RedditBot/README.md

 # RedditBot
-Bot to post on Reddit:
+Bots to post on Reddit:

 CommentBot proceeds through rising posts in askreddit and searches for old posts that are similar to the rising post but with a karma amount over a certain threshold.
 Using the old post, CommentBot will then submit the top comment of that post and submit it to the rising post.